SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: Results

-Figures~\ref{fig:microfeat} and~\ref{fig:macrofeat} show the relative impact of different number of pivot nodes.
-From both heatmaps, we can extract two types of datasets, the ones where score rises gradually and those where the score is similar no matter the number of features.
-From Figures~\ref{fig:micro} and~\ref{fig:macro} we can further observe that the results on datasets where the number of features does not affect the score are usually similar no matter which embedder we use or in some cases even close to those given by the random baseline.
-These datasets are less susceptible to classification and therefore harder or possibly not suitable for the type of features our algorithm learns.
+Fig.~\ref{fig:microfeat} shows the impact of different number of pivot nodes.
+From the figure, we can extract two types of datasets.
+Those where the score rises gradually and those where the score is similar no matter the number of features.
+Most tested datasets can be easily put in one of those groups, the exception being the BlogCatalog dataset and Homo Sapiens (PPI) dataset where the score rises slowly.
+Since the score noticeably rises on the Homo Sapiens dataset, we would put it in the first group, whereas we would put the BlogCatalog dataset into the second one.
+Coincidentally, BlogCatalog is the only dataset where SNoRe performs significantly worse than some other state-of-the-art methods.
+From Fig.~\ref{fig:micro} and~\ref{fig:macro} we can further observe that the results on datasets where the number of features does not affect the score are usually similar no matter which embedder we use and close in many cases to those of the random baseline.
+These might mean that these datasets are less susceptible to classification.